Answers to common questions about maple syrup production:

 No. The classes are not graded according to quality.
 Grade A syrup is divided into 4 classes, each with its own intensity of maple flavor, as well as its own special characteristics and applications.
 All syrup sold at retail is Grade A syrup, while Grade A Very Dark/Strong syrup is used mostly as a food ingredient.
 Consult the maple syrup grades for more info.

-NO. Maple syrup, maple candy and maple sugar contain no gluten and are processed in a gluten-free facility.
+NO. Maple syrup, maple candy, and maple sugar contain no gluten.

 Yes, all of our products are Kof-K certified.